• Skip to main content

 These methods are easy and need things which you have in your home.
 Maybe a needle, some shades of threads, and the needed patch to sew on.
 And if you have a sewing machine, then it will be much easier for you to dry a variety of these methods.
 It is a convenient method one should learn.

-Not just learning but also applying it on the clothes, making it look exquisite, neat, and professionally built.
+Not just learning but also applying it to the clothes, making it look exquisite, neat, and professionally built.
 Different types of patches are there like sequin, fabric, or even beaded.
 But it depends on which patch to choose for which piece of cloth you want to patch on.
 So, be creative to make your patches at home and learn how to sew a patch.
 Check out the following ways to sew on a patch.

 1. Sew On Patches